lignumsystem/lignum-core/README.md

 have an accompanying README file and CMakeLists.txt for application specific compilation and usage details.

 ## LignumVTK
-The LigumWb in qt-workbench is a Qt4 application.
-It has become difficult to update and maintain the project.
+The `LignumWb` GUI program has become difficult to update and maintain.
-To upgrade it to modern Qt5 and Qt6 would require substantial amount of time and work.
-Because of these impediments we are making a transition from qt-workbench to LignumVTK project to visualize trees and forest plots with ParaView.
+To upgrade it from Qt4 to modern Qt5 or Qt6 application would require substantial amount of time and work.
+Because of these impediments we are making a transition from the *qt-workbench* to the *LignumVTK* project to visualize trees and forest plots with [ParaView](https://www.paraview.org).
 See LignumVTK for details.

 ## Operating system  requirements
 The LIGNUM System applications are  developed with on macOS.
 Simulations are also made on Linux servers.
-We keep the macOS up to date, using the most recent version practicably available.
+We keep the macOS up to date, using and supporting the most recent version practicably available.

 ## Software requirements
 The LIGNUM System software is being developed with C++ together